 Tokyo Pollen Forecast

-Click here for a week-long outlook of our local hay fever / pollen levels.
+Click here for a week-long outlook of our local hay fever/pollen levels.
 Note: The site is in Japanese.
-Here`s a brief explanation on how to read the forecast.
+Here`s a brief explanation of how to read the forecast.
 A chart, similar to the one to the one below, will display the pollen counts for Tokyo Chiyoda-ku (千代田区).
 The first entry ２０日(木) has a pine tree with two balls beneath it.
 One green ball ( 少ない) means low pollen count.
-Four red pollen balls means it`s extreme (非常に多い).
+Four red pollen balls mean it`s extreme (非常に多い).
 Please find the Pollen Scale and translation below.
-Click on the graphic to see a real time Tokyo pollen tracker.
+Click on the graphic to see a real-time Tokyo pollen tracker.

 1) 開始前：kaishimae: Pollen hasn`t been released yet.